Updated: Apr 26

 In the following chart you can see that by using the 5 E’s you are benefited with also fostering creative problem solving and Dewey’s reflective thinking.
-This will be better outlined in the books I’m in the process of writing: The Creative Teacher Handbook & The Creative School Handbook.
+Thus the 5 E's simplifies project based learning and invites 21st century learning.

-To learn more about Creative Children Like the Animals of the World, my STEAM book packed with lesson ideas, you’re most welcome to visit The Home page of Raising Creative Thinkers.
+Click to learn more about Creative Children Like the Animals of the World - my STEAM social emotional learning book packed with lesson ideas!

 With wishes for a wonderful holiday time,